yasen-petrov/axway-open-docs/content/en/docs/apimgmt_multi_dc/multi_datacenter_config.md

     ALTER KEYSPACE "KEYSPACE_NAME" WITH REPLICATION = {'class' : 'NetworkTopologyStrategy', 'DC1' : 3, 'DC2' : 3};
     ```

-4. On each node, run `nodetool repair`.
+4. On each node, run `nodetool repair -pr`.

     {{< alert title="Tip" color="primary" >}}In a production environment, you should schedule weekly node repairs as a best practice.{{< /alert >}}